ACINQ/eclair/docs/release-notes/eclair-vnext.md

 We reworked these events to be compatible with splicing and consistent with 0-conf:

 - we removed the `channel-opened` event
+- we introduced a `channel-funding-created` event
 - we introduced a `channel-confirmed` event
 - we introduced a `channel-ready` event

+The `channel-funding-created` event is emitted when the funding transaction or a splice transaction has been signed and can be published.
+Listeners can use the `fundingTxIndex` to detect whether this is the initial channel funding (`fundingTxIndex = 0`) or a splice (`fundingTxIndex > 0`).

 The `channel-confirmed` event is emitted when the funding transaction or a splice transaction has enough confirmations.
 Listeners can use the `fundingTxIndex` to detect whether this is the initial channel funding (`fundingTxIndex = 0`) or a splice (`fundingTxIndex > 0`).